Focusing On The Self: 3 Ways To Journal For Better Mental Health

 In the time and age of unlimited distractions, a lot of people choose escapism to deal with the everyday challenges of life.
 They do this by turning to social media, web streaming sites, games, and more.
 Others resort to daydreaming or doing something other than what they’re supposed to do.
 After all, once immersed in their choice of escape, they’ve achieved what they’re after: no longer thinking about what their problems and responsibilities are.

-But while a healthy dose of escapism is fine since it helps us relax and allows us to take a break from the stress of reality, things get a little tricky when it’s all we ever do.
-It can stop us from taking action and can affect our productivity.
 This means we don’t get anything done at work or in life, are unable to move forward, and this results in more stress that eventually leads to more escapism.
 So begins an exhausting loop where you spend very little time living in reality.